-The display in the numeric keypad section shows the number of the register for which you carried out a snapshot saving operation last time.
+The display shows the number of the register for which you carried out a snapshot saving operation last time.

 5 Use the numeric keypad to enter the register number where you want to save the snapshot.

 To use the first available empty register, enter a decimal point only.